MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## task 7
 Write a script that adds execution permission to the owner, the group owner and the other users, to the file "hello"
 * The file "hello" will be in the working directory
 * You are not allowed to use commas for this script

+## task 8
+Write a script that sets the permission to the file "hellp" as follows
+* Owner: no permission at all
+* Group: no permission at all
+* Other users: all the permissions
+The file hello will be in the working directory.
+You are not allowed to use commas for this script